noob9527/notes-english/vocabulary/idioms.md

 - When the two teams met last year, they were evenly matched.
 This year, the Warriors blew the Cavaliers out of the water.

 > First apperance: Even though the convnet will be basic, its accuracy will blow out of the water that of the densely connected model from chapter2.

+### two peas in a pod
+Two people who are very similar, typically in interests, dispositions, or beliefs.
+Examples:
+- Those kids have the same wacky sense of humor—they're truly like two peas in a pod.
+- They're like two peas in a pod, of course they're married!
+> First apperance: Elizabath Taylor and Michael Jackson were two peas in one odd pod.